TUMFARSynchrony/SynthARium/backend/README.md

 -   `log_file` - null | str : If given, the logger will write the log into the file instead of the console
 -   `log_dependencies` - str : Logging level for project 3rd party dependencies (see [requirements.txt](./requirements.txt)).
 Must be one of: `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
 Default: `WARNING`.
 Using `INFO` or `DEBUG` may lead to a strong increase in output.
 -   `ping_subprocesses` - float : If greater than 0, all subprocesses will be pinged in an interval defined by the value of `ping_subprocesses` (in seconds).
 Used for debugging, default should be `0.0`.
+-   `experimenter_multiprocessing` - bool : If true, experimenter connections will be executed on independent processes
+-   `participant_multiprocessing` - bool : If true, participant connections will be executed on independent processes

 ### Logging overview